Description

 Causes

-The genes associated with retinitis pigmentosa play essential roles in the structure and function of specialized light receptor cells (photoreceptors) in the retina.
-The retina contains two types of photoreceptors, rods and cones.
+.
 Rods are responsible for vision in low light, while cones provide vision in bright light, including color vision.

-Mutations in any of the genes responsible for retinitis pigmentosa lead to a gradual loss of rods and cones in the retina.
-The progressive degeneration of these cells causes the characteristic pattern of vision loss that occurs in people with retinitis pigmentosa.
+The pathogenic variants that are responsible for retinitis pigmentosa lead to a gradual loss of rods and cones in the retina.
+The increase in cell death causes the characteristic pattern of vision loss that occurs in people with retinitis pigmentosa.
 Rods typically break down before cones, which is why night vision impairment is usually the first sign of the disorder.
-Daytime vision is disrupted later, as both rods and cones are lost.
+Daytime vision and color vision are disrupted later, as both rods and cones are lost.

 Inheritance

-Retinitis pigmentosa often has an autosomal dominant inheritance pattern, which means one copy of an altered gene in each cell is sufficient to cause the disorder.
-Most people with autosomal dominant retinitis pigmentosa have an affected parent and other family members with the disorder.
+, which means one copy of an altered gene in each cell is sufficient to cause the disorder.
+Most people with autosomal dominant retinitis pigmentosa have an affected parent.
+Pathogenic variants in the RHO gene are the most common cause of autosomal dominant retinitis pigmentosa.

-Retinitis pigmentosa can also have an autosomal recessive pattern of inheritance, which means both copies of a gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+of inheritance, which means both copies of a gene in each cell must have a pathogenic variant to cause the disorder.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.
+Pathogenic variants in the USH2A gene are the most common cause of autosomal recessive retinitis pigmentosa.

 Other Names for This Condition

-- Rod-cone dystrophy
+- Hereditary retinal dystrophy

 - RP